SUMMER EMERGING ARTIST PROGRAM FAQ's- All Positions

 Q: How do I apply for a job?

-A: Click on the big yellow button that says "Click button to APPLY" and choose the job you are most interested in applying for, You'll need to create an account and upload a document (a single PDF, put as much in it as you like) and then answer the pre-interview questions.
+A: Once the portal becomes active, you will click on the big yellow button that says "Click to APPLY" and choose the job you are most interested in applying for, You'll need to create an account and upload a document (a single PDF, put as much in it as you like) and then answer the pre-interview questions.
 There is a section in the questions where you can check off ALL the different jobs you want to apply for, so only apply one time to the job you want the most.

 Q: Where do I answer "pre-interview questions"?